phlex-ruby/phlex.fun/reference/rails/helpers.md

 Each adapter can be included from its own module under `Phlex::Rails::Helpers`.
 For example, the `link_to` helper can be included from `Phlex::Rails::Helpers::LinkTo`.

-You’ll probably want to include the most common ones in an abstract super class, e.g. `ApplicationComponent` or `ApplicationView`.
+You’ll probably want to include the most common ones in an abstract super class, e.g. `Components::Base` or `Views::Base`.

 ## Why do we need adapters?